torte71/tmteststuff/rebuilding.md

 {:toc}
 ----

-{: .warning }
-> There is an upcoming Armbian release planned for February 20th.
->
-> Until then the version numbers will change frequently!
->
-> You may want to wait for the release/versions to settle.

 Since February 2025, the MKS-Klipad50 board is natively supported by Armbian.

 The required Makerbase kernel patches ported by Maxim Medvedev have been integrated into mainline Armbian in December 2024.